MultiSafepay/docs/content/integration/ready-made/magento2/old/_index.md

 php bin/magento setup:static-content:deploy
 ```

-After running these commands, the latest stable release is downloaded and installed within your
-Magento 2 webshop.
+After running these commands, the latest stable release is downloaded and installed in your Magento 2 webshop.

-Depending on your webserver/webshop configuration you also need to check:
+Depending on your webserver/webshop configuration, you may also need to:

-- Set rights on files correctly.
-Our files can be found at vendor/multisafepay/magento2msp
+- Set the rights on files correctly.
+Our files can be found at vendor/multisafepay/magento2msp.
-- Empty static files when running in production mode
+- Empty static files when running in production mode.
-- Flush cache.
+- Flush your cache.

-### 3. Configuration
+## Configuration
 1. Sign in to your [backend](/glossaries/multisafepay-glossary/#backend).
-Go to **Stores** > **Configuration** > **MultiSafepay x.x.x** > **MultiSafepay settings**.
+2. Go to **Stores** > **Configuration** > **MultiSafepay x.x.x** > **MultiSafepay settings**.

 This page contains all main settings and is used for all gateways and gift cards.
 {{% account_info %}}
-Your Account ID is shown in the dashboard of your MultiSafepay account in the top right corner
+Your account ID appears in the top-right corner of your MultiSafepay dashboard.

-2. Go to **Stores** > **(Settings) Configuration** > **MultiSafepay x.x.x** > **MultiSafepay gateways**.
+3. Go to **Stores** > **(Settings) Configuration** > **MultiSafepay x.x.x** > **MultiSafepay gateways**.

 This page contains the configuration options for all payment methods supported by MultiSafepay.
-Be sure that you have the selected payment methods active in your [MultiSafepay account](https://merchant.multisafepay.com)
+Make sure the selected payment methods are actived for your [MultiSafepay account](https://merchant.multisafepay.com).

-3. MultiSafepay Gift cards
+4. MultiSafepay gift cards
 This page contains the configuration options for all gift cards supported by MultiSafepay.
-Gift cards need to be activated, more information can be found on our [gift card page](/payments/methods/prepaid-cards/gift-cards).

-For any questions about the plugin:
+For how to activate gift cards, see [Gift cards](/payment-methods/gift-cards).

+For support:

  - Email the Integration Team at <integration@multisafepay.com>
  - Start a discussion in our [Magento Slack channel](https://magentocommeng.slack.com) _#multisafepay-payments_

-### 5. Updates
+## Updates
 Run the following commands via the CLI:
 ```
 composer update multisafepay/magento2msp
 php bin/magento setup:upgrade
 ```

-Depending on your webserver/webshop configuration you also need to check:
+Depending on your webserver/webshop configuration, you may also need to:

-- check the rights on files correctly.
-Our files can be found at vendor/multisafepay/magento2msp
+- Set the rights on files correctly.
+Our files can be found at vendor/multisafepay/magento2msp.
-- Empty static files when running in production mode
+- Empty static files when running in production mode.
-- Flush cache.
+- Flush your cache.